Have you been blown away by the picture above?

-Well, it wasn’t only an official visit but one in which the children – Prince George and Princess Charlotte, came long too.
-And of course, the history of Britain and Germany is pretty long, being part German n’ all!
+Well, it wasn’t only an official visit but one in which the children – Prince George and Princess Charlotte – came along too.
+And of course, the history of Britain and Germany is pretty long.

 I mean, the Royal Family today stems from the Prussian Bavarian Saxony root of Queen Victoria from the House of Hannover (after whom I am named as another Young Victoria…) and Prince Albert of Saxe-Coburg-Gotha (in Bavaria, Germany)!

 And as Prince William himself said at the exclusive Garden Party to celebrate the Queen’s birthday, hosted at the British Ambassadorial Residence in Berlin, “Our visit will reflect, and I hope reinforce, the strong and wide-ranging ties between Britain and Germany.
 These include political, cultural, historical, commercial, sporting, academic and scientific links.

 The United Kingdom and Germany proudly share the same values as open and democratic societies, and the same determination to champion those values and to defend them – not least through our very close defence and security partnerships.
 Today, we share a fundamental interest in the peace and prosperity of the continent of Europe to which we both belong.